• Skip to main content

 • Remove the muffins from the pan and let them cool completely on a wire rack.

-• Store muffins in an airtight container.
+• Store muffins in an airtight container for up to 4 days.

 Notes